Mahua has re-entered modern conversations after decades of being misunderstood.

 -

-This does not mean Mahua should be excluded.
-It means Mahua should replace something, not add on top of everything.
+This does not mean Mahua should be avoided.

 Learning from Tribal Food Intelligence